Kubotan: History

 The Kubotan keychain was originally based on a small bamboo weapon called a "hashi stick", an invention by Kubota's father, Denjiro.
-Its popularity grew from 1969 to the 1970s when Kubota, at the request of California State Senator Edward M. Davis then former Chief of the Los Angeles Police Department, created the weapon and began training female officers in its application.
-It is often touted as extremely effective in breaking the will of unruly suspects with painful locks and pressure point strikes.
-Because of this, the Kubotan is also sometimes dubbed the 'instrument of attitude adjustment'.
+Its popularity grew from 1969 to the 1970s when Kubota, at the request of California State Senator Edward M. Davis, the former Chief of the Los Angeles Police Department, created the weapon and began training female officers in its application.